MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.Resources/Remove-AzRoleAssignment.md

 ```

 ### -ServicePrincipalName
-The ServicePrincipalName of the Azure AD application
+The ServicePrincipalName of the Microsoft Entra application

 ```yaml
 Type: System.String